On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Overall iteration complexity analysis

-Then, {by adding and subtracting terms and by invoking the triangle inequality and Lipschitz continuity, it} follows that for all $x,x' \in X$ and $\theta \in \Theta$, { } {where the last inequality uses the nonexpansivity property of the projection operator.} \end{proof}

-{Given $x_{k}$ computed in the previous outer iteration, we use these inner iterations within Algorithm~\ref{Alg: ALM} to compute an inexact solution, $x_{k+1}$,} with accuracy $\alpha_k$ to the following optimization problem}
+Then, {by adding and subtracting terms and by invoking the triangle inequality and Lipschitz continuity, it} follows that for all $x,x' \in X$ and $\theta \in \Theta$, {\ } {where the last inequality follows from the nonexpansivity of the projection.} \ \end{IEEEproof} Given $x_{k}$ computed in the previous outer iteration of {IPALM}, we {employ} \emph{inner} iterations, displayed in Algorithm~\ref{Alg: APG}, to compute $x_{k+1}$, an $\alpha_k$-optimal solution to